 Be Careful With Toys

 Dogs can be possessive about their favorite toys.
 If one puppy feels a sense of ownership over an object they encounter during a playdate, they may guard it or even behave aggressively toward the other dog.
-Whether or not this leads to a tussle, it can sour the relationship between the dogs and negatively affect the more passive party’s confidence.
+Whether or not this leads to a tussle, it can sour the relationship between the dogs.
+Plus, it can negatively affect the more passive party’s confidence.

 Take Breaks

-An active dog is a thirsty dog, so make sure to have bowls and plenty of clean water ready for hydration breaks.
+An active dog is a thirsty dog.
+Make sure to have bowls and plenty of clean water ready for hydration breaks.
 As with toys, bringing new or unfamiliar bowls may help discourage dogs from butting heads and guarding their property.

 Don’t be afraid to intervene and call things off if your puppy and their playmate aren’t getting along.
 If things take a turn for the aggressive, avoidant, or lethargic, it’s best to call off the playdate and head home.